IPP 2 – Use and Disclosure

 In the case of disclosure, the organisation must also reasonably believe the recipient of the information will not disclose the information.

 Necessary for research or compilation or analysis of statistics

 For organisations to use and disclose personal information under IPP 2.1(c), the use and disclosure must be necessary for the research or statistical work.
 Use or disclosure will not be necessary when the same research objectives can be achieved with alternative sources of data or data that has been de-identified or is anonymous.
 When developing research projects, organisations should consider if the same objectives could be achieved without using personal information.

-Before organisations rely on IPP 2.1(c) to use or disclose personal information under IPP 2.1(c) (or for any project or initiative that poses a risk to the privacy of individuals) they should consider completing a privacy impact assessment (PIA).
-PIAs are a tool to assist organisations identify potential privacy risks and ways to mitigate them before personal information is handled.
+Before organisations rely on IPP 2.1(c) to use or disclose personal information (or for any project or initiative that poses a risk to the privacy of individuals), they should consider completing a privacy impact assessment (PIA).
+PIAs are a tool to assist organisations identify potential privacy risks and ways to mitigate them before personal information is handled.23

-‘‘Research’ is not defined in IPP 2.1(c).
-As such, the word should be given its ordinary meaning, that is, a systematic investigation and study which seeks to establish new facts and reach new conclusions.
+‘Research’ is not defined in IPP 2.1(c).
+As such, the word should be given its ordinary meaning.
+Research is a systematic investigation and study which seeks to establish new facts and reach new conclusions.
 It is more than a reorganisation of data or restatement of facts.
 Research begins with a clearly defined goal and the information gathered aims to help reach that goal.

 ‘Statistics’ are numerical data, especially when large quantities are involved.
 Compilation is the collection of numerical data and analysis involves an undertaking of detailed examination of the data and inferring conclusions about the information or the set or a subset of data subjects.

 Organisations can only rely on IPP 2.1(c) to use or disclose personal information for research or statistical work without individuals’ consent when the work is in the public interest.